RinkiIgtechso/reacteslinthuskyprettier/README.md

   },
 );
 ````
-And try to add something in your ``` App.tsx``` file.
-For example: you can include a variable that is not in used.
+And try to add something to your "App.tsx" file.
+For example, you can include a variable that is not used.
-So, when you run the npm run lint command, it should through error of no-unused-var of eslint with typescript.
-If that so, then you have successfully set up the eslint in your project 🎊.
+So, when you run the npm run lint command, it should fail with the error "no-unused-var of eslint with typescript."
+If that's the case, then you have successfully set up eslint in your project 🎊.

-Now as we have completed set up for eslint & prettier, we need to add husky.
-And for this we need to run certain command 👇:
+Now that we have completed the setup for eslint & prettier, we need to add Husky.
+And for this, we need to run certain commands 👇:

-And also modify the ```.prettierrc``` file.
-Add the below code in your file:
+Also, modify the ```.prettierrc``` file.
+Add the below code to your file:
 ````
 {
     "trailingComma": "all",